mhai97/mycard/README.md

   }

   // Read all todos
+  // Queries all rows from the 'todos' table and converts the list of maps to a list of Todo objects.

   Future<List<Todo>> getAllTodos() async {
     final db = await database;
     final List<Map<String, dynamic>> maps = await db.query('todos');